-Offered Fall Semester Only; Lecture hours:3,0ther.4
+Offered Fall Semester Only; Lecture hours: 3,0ther: 4

 This course provides an introduction to counseling theory and basic micro-skills of counseling.
 Students will practice basic techniques of therapeutic interviewing.
-Crosslisted as EDUC 612.

 EDUC 313.
 Reading Self, Community, and The World.
 1 Credit.